Binamin-hussein100/Python/Python_Basics/Readme.md

 ### To add interactivity to a CLI
 Use ***input("Your question?") ***
 ###### Everything you create in python is an object.

+### Identifiers
+These are names used to identify variables, functions, classes and modules or other objects.

+* Must start with A-Z or a-z or underscore(_)
+Python doesnot allow punctuation characters eg @,$ and %

+Python is case sensitive.
+That would mean that Manpower and manpower are two different variables.

+Classnames start with upper case letters while the rest of the identifiers start with lower case letters.

+Starting an identifier with a single leading underscore indicates that the identifier is private.

+Starting an identifier with two leading underscores indicates a strongly private identifier.

+If the identifier also ends with two trailing underscores, the identifier is a language-defined special name.

+### Quotations in python
+Python accepts single('), double(") and triple('''or""")